OSPF summary

 Special area types

-Stub areas
+Stub area

 - Design goal: allow the use of routers with limited memory and processor.